Dropsource/community/index.md

 ## Member Stories

-Check out learnings, tips, and observations from Dropsource community members. __[Get in touch if you'd like to share yours!](https://forum.dropsource.com/u/sue/)__
+Check out learnings, tips, and observations from Dropsource community members. __[Get in touch if you'd like to share yours!](https://forum.dropsource.com/u/sue/)__ :mega:

 {% include medium-feed.html %}

 ## Forum

-Access community support, connect to other Dropsource developers, and get involved in the conversation on the __[forum](https://forum.dropsource.com)__!
+Access community support, connect to other Dropsource developers, and get involved in the conversation on the __[forum](https://forum.dropsource.com)__. :speech_balloon:

 {% include forum-feed.html %}

 ## Future

 Have an impact on the future of the Dropsource platform!
 Make a feature request or register to have your say on feature developments as they happen.
-Help the core Dropsource team to understand your goals and feed your input into feature prioritization.
+Help the core Dropsource team to understand your goals and feed your input into feature prioritization. :rocket:

 ### Sneek Peaks